AIoTES/DataLayer-DataLake-DataIndexing/README.md

 Second step is to build docker image.
 To build docker image, run the following command:

     docker build --no-cache -t docker-activage.satrd.es/dl-data-indexing target

-Third step is to push docker image to the activage docker registry (docker-activage.satrd.es).
-Use the following command:

-    docker push docker-activage.satrd.es/dl-data-indexing

-Last step is to run the docker image using the following command.
-For this step you will need `docker-env` file available in [src/main/docker](src/main/docker).
-Below command should be run from the directory where the `docker-env` file exists.
+Third step is to run the docker image using the following command.
+For this step you will need `app.yml` file and its associated files (i.e. mongodb.yml and elasticsearch.yml), available in [src/main/docker](src/main/docker).

     docker-compose -f src/main/docker/app.yml up -d